-Stalls Row W has removable seats to accommodate patrons who wish to remain seated in their wheelchair or to allow ease of access to transfer to a theatre seat.
+In the Stalls, Row W has removable seats to accommodate patrons who wish to remain seated in their wheelchair or to allow ease of access to transfer to a theatre seat.

-Boxes 1 and 4 plus selected seats in Stalls, row L have removable seats to accommodate patrons who wish to remain seated in their wheelchair or to allow ease of access to transfer to a theatre seat.
+Boxes 1 and 4 plus selected seats in Stalls, Row L have removable seats to accommodate patrons who wish to remain seated in their wheelchair or to allow ease of access to transfer to a theatre seat.

-Her Majesty's Theatre
+Her Majesty's Theatre:

 Please contact BASS on 131 246 to request access seating and inform the operator of your requirements.
-Please note that when booking Access seating at a BASS Outlet you will need to book during BASS business hours between Monday-Saturday 9.00 am until 6.00pm.
+Please note: When booking Access seating at a BASS Outlet you will need to book during BASS business hours between Monday-Saturday 9.00 am until 6.00pm.

 A lift is available with access to both levels.